 - AAA Tipsy Tow: Even with the best of intentions, things happen.
 If you or your designated driver find yourselves skeptical about driving at the end of the night, AAA can help you get home in your own car.
 AAA members can call and request a free tow for up to ten miles.
 Even if you have to pay out of pocket for extra distance, whatever you pay will be far less than the cost of a DWI

 - Call in a Ride: Not a AAA member?
 No problem.
 If you know that you and all of your friends plan on drinking, your best bet is to take either an Uber or a cab both to and from your destination.
-While it may be pricey, leaving your car at home allows for a much more relaxed, fun and safe celebration.
+While it may be pricy, leaving your car at home allows for a much more relaxed, fun and safe celebration.

-When All Else Fails, Turn to the Pros
+When all Else Fails, Turn to the Pros

 At Thiessen Law Firm, we understand that DWI arrests aren’t always fair and will fight to get you the help you deserve should the worst case scenario occur.
 If you or a loved one find yourself with more than just a hangover on New Year’s Day, don’t just wait it out or rely on overburdened public defenders.
 Call us immediately for a free consultation, and get your new year back on the right track.